tiprankstipranks

 The financial services industry is intensely competitive.

-We compete on the basis of a number of factors, including our investment performance for our clients, our array of investment services, innovation, reputation and price.
-By having a global presence, we often face competitors with more experience and more established relationships with clients, regulators and industry participants in the relevant market, which could adversely affect our ability to expand.
-Furthermore, if we are unable to maintain and/or continue to improve our investment performance, our client flows may be adversely affected, which may make it more difficult for us to compete effectively.
-Also, increased competition could reduce the demand for our products and services, which could have a material adverse effect on our financial condition, results of operations and business prospects.
-For additional information regarding competitive factors, see "Competition" in Item 1.
+We compete based on factors such as investment performance, range of services, innovation, reputation, and price.
+Our global presence means we often face competitors with more experience and established relationships in local markets, potentially hindering our expansion.
+If we fail to maintain or improve our investment performance, client flows may suffer, making competition more challenging.
+Increased competition could reduce the demand for our products and services, adversely affecting on our financial condition, results of operations and business prospects.
+For more information regarding competitive factors, see "Competition" in Item 1.

 Demand1 | 2.9%